micmejia/bible-dump/NKJV/Acts/Acts 10.md

 ###### 1
-There was a certain man in Caesarea called Cornelius, a centurion of what was called the Italian [^a]Regiment,
+There was a certain man in Caesarea called Cornelius, a centurion of what was called the Italian Regiment,

 ###### 2
-a devout _man_ and one who feared God with all his household, who gave [^b]alms generously to the people, and prayed to God always.
+a devout _man_ and one who feared God with all his household, who gave alms generously to the people, and prayed to God always.

 ###### 3
-About [^c]the ninth hour of the day he saw clearly in a vision an angel of God coming in and saying to him, "Cornelius!"
+About the ninth hour of the day he saw clearly in a vision an angel of God coming in and saying to him, "Cornelius!"

 ###### 4
 And when he observed him, he was afraid, and said, "What is it, lord?"
 So he said to him, "Your prayers and your alms have come up for a memorial before God.